pouriaetab/pouriaetab.github.io/README.md

     Create a set of plots for variable pairs based on correlation and visualize the distribution of data.

     Parameters:
-        df (pd.DataFrame): The input DataFrame containing the variables. threshold (float): The correlation threshold for selecting variable pairs. target_col (str): The target column for hue in boxplots. rows_to_display (Optional[Tuple[int, int]]): A tuple specifying the range of rows to display.
+        - df (pd.DataFrame): The input DataFrame.
+        - threshold (float): The correlation threshold for selecting variable pairs.
+        - target_col (str): The target column for hue in boxplots.
+        - rows_to_display (Optional[Tuple[int, int]]): A tuple specifying the range of rows to display.
             If None, all rows will be displayed.
 The tuple should be in the format (start_row, end_row), where start_row is the index of the first row to display, and end_row is the index of the last row to display.

     Returns:
-        None: Displays a set of plots based on the specified parameters.
+        None (displays a set of plots based on the specified parameters).

     Examples:
         # Display all rows